 Civil right leader Rosa Parks once said, "Each person must live their life as a model for others."
 One person who recognizes the importance of those words is Kathleen Sebelius, the U.S. Secretary of Health and Human Services.

-Dr. Ellen Ochoa is the first Hispanic woman to ever go into space, an inventor, and a mother.
-She is also a mentor, helping young girls pursue their dreams not matter what they are.
+The first Hispanic woman to ever go into space, Dr. Ellen Ochoa is also an inventor, a mother, and a mentor, helping young girls pursue their dreams no matter what they are.

 In 1997, Violet Palmer not only became the first woman to officiate a National Basketball Association (NBA) game, but also the first woman to officiate any major men's professional sport.